 Mershani's photographs have been in multiple publications, as well as many internet news sites over the years to further the awareness of the ongoing ground movement.
 She is also one of the artists in the reference book, "Encyclopedia of Arab American Artists".

 As founder of Project Souarna (our photos) Mershani conducted a photography workshop in 2009 for refugee and displaced youth living in and near al Wehdat refugee camp in Amman, Jordan.
-The project brought together Palestinian, Iraqi, bidun Kuwaiti, and Sudanese youth with international photographers and artists to create a body of work that expressed the situation of many living in the region.
+The project brought together Palestinian, Iraqi, bidun Kuwaiti, and Sudanese youth with international photographers and artists to create a body of work that expressed the situation of many living in the region through a childs eye.

-Her work comes from a place of concern about the injustices occuring in Palestine, and a commitment to expose these injustices and educate those outside of the region.
+Her work comes from a place of concern about the injustices occuring in the Middle East, and a commitment to expose these injustices and educate those outside of the region.
 The expression of everyday life is the primary objective of her documentary photographic work.